 First off, and generally speaking of course, the only real factor that matters is the

 melt value of the gold or silver product in question.
 For instance, while not all of the popular one-ounce gold bullion coins are created equal, they do all contain one full troy ounce of gold.

 A karat is used to measure the purity of gold.
 24 karats is pure gold and anything less, is the specifed number with the remaining being another metal.

-Both the U.S. Gold Eagle and South African Krugerrand are only 22 karat gold, and thus only contain 91.67% gold.
+Both the gold coins from the US Mint like the Gold Eagle and South African Krugerrand are only 22 karat gold, and thus only contain 91.67% gold.
 But each coin still contains one full troy ounce of gold.
 In addition to the one troy ounce of gold, there is other metal alloyed (copper, and, in the case of the Eagle, some silver as well), which makes the overall weight of the Eagle and Krugerrand coins 1.091 troy ounces.
 The Eagle and the Krugerrand, widely considered the two most popular one-ounce gold coins in the world, are alloyed with copper to provide additional strength and durability.

 Bottom line, all of the above coins are of nearly identical value because the "melt value" of gold is the same – whether the purity is 22k or 24k.